frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 useful for the RNAV (RNP) approach of runway 02 (a particularly interesting one!).

-For FGo! to know which aircraft belongs to which class, we have defined the two variables, ``gate_class`` and ``ga_class``, as booleans using membership tests.
+For FFGo to know which aircraft belongs to which class, we have defined the two variables, ``gate_class`` and ``ga_class``, as booleans using membership tests.
 Of course, you have to add the aircrafts you fly to the appropriate list if you want to use this feature.
-When you want to start on a runway or on a parking position selected from the popup list of FGo!'s interface at the same airport, just replace ``"parking"`` with something else (e.g., ``"-parking"``) on the first line, where the ``custom_start_pos`` variable is defined.
+When you want to start on a runway or on a parking position selected from the popup list of FFGo's interface at the same airport, just replace ``"parking"`` with something else (e.g., ``"-parking"``) on the first line, where the ``custom_start_pos`` variable is defined.